jimbrig/KaaS/0-Slipbox/Actuarial Process Optimization - A Case for Using Modern Technology in the Actuarial Domain.md

 1. Unnecessarily complex and error prone ETL, production and reporting workflows.
 2. Time and resources wasted on resolving errors and tracing back complex process steps.
 3. Production and process errors that can result in misstatements and delays in reporting.
-4. Multiple unvalidated spreadsheets with overlapping functionalities.
+4. Multiple un-validated spreadsheets with overlapping functionalities.
 5. Multiple sources of information, but no single “source of truth.”
 6. Storage and processing time wastage.